HussainTaj-W/solfegepractice.com/content/lessons/01_introduction.md

 ---
 title: What is Solfege and Why is it Useful?
 slug: what-is-solfege-and-why-is-it-useful
-description: In this lesson you'll learn about the solfege method, its syllables, its benefits, understand the difference between movable and fixed Do systems, and how they're used in real songs.
+description: In this lesson, you'll learn about the solfege method and syllables, understand the difference between movable and fixed Do systems, and how they're used in real songs.
-summary: You'll learn about the solfege method, its syllables, its benefits, understand the difference between movable and fixed Do systems, and how they're used in real songs.
+summary: You'll learn about the solfege method and syllables, understand the difference between movable and fixed Do systems, and how they're used in real songs.
 categories: [lessons]
 series: ["What is Solfege?"]
-keywords: [solfege, ear training, pitch comprehension, music education, do re mi, solfeggio, solfa, melody, musician, music theory, solfege syllables, major scale]
+keywords: [solfege, pitch comprehension, music education, do re mi, solfeggio, solfa, music theory, solfege syllables, major scale]
 weight: 1
 cover:
   image: /images/lessons/lesson-01-cover-pixabay.jpeg
   caption: The keys in this piano are labeled with solfege syllables.
-  alt: a piano with 8 keys labeled with solfege syllables
+  alt: A piano with 8 keys labeled with solfege syllables.
 ---

 ## Solfege and Its Benefits